dfjdejulio/Runner/EXTENDED_README.md

 constraint.
 You line everything up with that.
 (One easy way to do that is to just have a superview that's glued to all four sides.
 Or you could do what I did in this project.)
-Then you build your design _as if_ iOS devices had arbitary screen sizes and windows could resize.
+Then you build your design _as if_ iOS devices had arbitrary screen sizes and windows could resize.
 And then it all works.

-The upshot is, I've *finally* got an iOS "run this thing and show me what happens" skeleton that's as simle as I would have expected it to be back in 1989.
+The upshot is, I've *finally* got an iOS "run this thing and show me what happens" skeleton that's as simple as I would have expected it to be back in 1989.

 ## Meanwhile... ##